biocorecrg/allele_specific_RNAseq/README.md

 * QC: containing fastQC results
 * Alignments: containing sorted BAM files as they were from normal bulk RNAseq
 * Report: A detailed report for the pipeline run, that will be sent via email.
-* Allele_alignments: containing BAM files containing reads with variants marked as: *alleleA*, *alleleB*, *ref* and *ambiguous*
+* Allele_alignments: containing BAM files containing reads with variants marked as: *alleleA*, *alleleB*, *ref* and *ambiguous*.
+The count is done considering the strand protocol used and specified as a parameter.
 * cut_N *  A folder that is generated for each SNP cut off chosen containing the following sub-folders:
- * Allele_single_counts: containing the count per gene per sample and single alleles
+ * Allele_single_counts: containing the count per gene per sample and single alleles.
+The count is done considering the strand protocol used and specified as a parameter.
- * Allele_merged_Counts:  containing the count per gene per allele in a single file for each sample
+ * Allele_merged_Counts:  containing the count per gene per allele in a single file for each sample.
+The count is done considering the strand protocol used and specified as a parameter.
  * Counts: composite counts per gene per sample.
 No distincion between alleles.
 Four fields: gene id, tot counts considering the sequencing unstranded, tot counts considering the sequencind done on the forward strand, tot counts considering reverse strand.
+This information is useful for validating the strand specific protocol used in the sequencing step.
  * Proportions: for each sample the read count per allele are divided for the sum of counts of the variants and multiplied for the composite count.
+The count is done considering the strand protocol used and specified as a parameter.

 ```
 propA = alleleA/(alleleA+alleleB) * composite